-Since our inception in 2012, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our proprietary AOC platform, identifying potential product candidates, establishing and protecting our intellectual property portfolio, conducting research and preclinical studies, advancing our clinical programs, and providing other general and administrative support for these operations.
+Since our inception in 2012, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, developing our proprietary AOC platform, identifying potential product candidates, establishing our intellectual property portfolio, conducting research, preclinical and clinical studies, preparing for potential commercial activities, and providing other general and administrative support for these operations.
 We have not generated any revenue from product sales.
-In June 2020, we completed our initial public offering, or IPO, and have since raised capital through additional public offerings, other sales of our common stock, and under collaboration and research service agreements.
-Please see the section below entitled "Liquidity and Capital Resources" for further information on the capital raised since inception and our future capital requirements.
+We are currently building our capabilities to support potential launches of product candidates currently in clinical development and to potentially operate as a commercial organization.
+In June 2020, we completed our initial public offering, or IPO, and have since raised capital through additional public offerings, private placements, and under collaboration and research license agreements.
+Refer to "Liquidity and Capital Resources" for further information on the capital raised since inception and our future capital requirements.

 We have incurred operating losses in each year since inception.
-Our net losses were \$212.2 million, \$174.0 million and \$118.0 million for the years ended December 31, 2023, 2022 and 2021, respectively.
-As of December 31, 2023, we had an accumulated deficit of \$570.8 million.
+Our net losses were \$322.3 million, \$212.2 million, and \$174.0 million for the years ended December 31, 2024, 2023, and 2022, respectively.
+As of December 31, 2024, we had an accumulated deficit of \$893.1 million.
 We expect our expenses and operating losses will increase substantially as we conduct our ongoing and planned preclinical studies and clinical trials, continue our research and development activities, utilize third parties to manufacture our product candidates and related raw materials, hire additional personnel, and protect our intellectual property.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our preclinical studies and clinical trials and our expenditures on other research and development activities, as well as the generation of any collaboration and services revenue.

-Based upon our current operating plans, we believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our operations for at least 12 months from the date of the filing of this Form 10-K. While we may generate revenue under our current and/or future collaboration agreements, we do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years and may never occur.
-If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Accordingly, until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through equity offerings, debt financings, or other capital sources, including potential collaborations, licenses and other similar arrangements.
+Based upon our current operating plans, we believe that our existing cash, cash equivalents, and marketable securities will be sufficient to fund our operations for at least 12 months from the date of the filing of this Annual Report on Form 10-K. While we may generate revenue under our current and/or future collaboration agreements, we do not expect to generate any revenues from product sales until we successfully complete development and obtain regulatory approval for one or more of our product candidates.
+If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing, and distribution.
+Accordingly, until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through equity offerings, debt financings, or other capital sources, including potential collaborations, licenses, and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed, on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, limit, reduce, or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.